Nutty Chocolate Protein Bites (No Bake)

 And just like that, it's March.
 Practically MID-MARCH!

 Time is flying.
 And appropriately, I hit the ground running at the beginning of the month.
-So, if we were chatting over a cup of coffee, I'd have a few updates for you.
+If we were chatting over a cup of coffee, I'd have a few updates for you.

 First and foremost, I started another lap around the sun.
 I'm officially that much closer to 30 — eek!
 I know that's not old, but I certainly feel more like an adult than I have, ever.
 To celebrate, my husband and I went to dinner at Duo, and it was divine.
 Atmosphere: rustic-cozy; waitress: attentive (but not overbearing); and the food: phenomenal.
 As soon as we sat down, we were served complimentary champagne, olives, and crackers.
 For appetizers, we started with their seasonal cheese plate — including toasted cranberry walnut bread, spiced nuts, and a curry apple chutney — and we also split the gnocchi.
 It was pillow-y, cheesy heaven.
 For my main dish, I tried their vegan special (a cassoulet).
 It came out piping hot, which I loved, and the 'sausage' was hearty and incredibly flavorful.
 Our waitress told me that it's the most labor-intensive dish on their menu.
 It was amazing, but at this point, I started to feel pretty full.
 BUT!
 Dessert (because there's always room for dessert) was an earl grey custard with an orange-glazed shortbread.
 I left so full.
 And so happy.